joeyagreco/leeger/README.md

 > G = Total number of games played by a team within a sample
 > ### Formula Explained
 > Win Percentage is simply another way of representing how successful a team has been throughout a sample.

-## FAQ

-**Question:**
-How do I use this library to pull stats from my online fantasy league?

-**Answer:**

-1. Find your fantasy site [here](https://github.com/joeyagreco/leeger#supported-league-loaders) and ensure you have everything you need for the one you are using
-2. Follow the [example code snippets](https://github.com/joeyagreco/leeger/tree/main/example/league_loader) for your fantasy site

-___
-**Q:**
-Can I combine years from different fantasy sites into 1 League object?

-**A:**
-Yes, the League object supports addition (+) to combine multiple league objects.\
-An example of this can be found [here](https://github.com/joeyagreco/leeger/blob/main/example/league/leagueFeatures.py).
-___
-**Q:**
-Can I disable validation on my League object?

-**A:**
-Yes.
-While it is not recommended that you disable this, as validation ensures the stats are calculated properly, disabling validation can be done by passing `validate=False` into any method that takes a League object.

 ## Running Tests